 Black-legged kittiwakes nest in large colonies on cliffs, and they can use even sheer faces as they can nest on the smallest of ledges and crevices.
 The birds work as a pair to make a nest using mud and other materials that will prevent the eggs from rolling out of the sometimes precarious sites they choose.
 Unlike most gulls, they only lay 2 eggs.
 Their breeding season starts in June and is usually complete by August.

 Kittiwakes are fish-eaters, although they are not divers.
 They forage at the surface, either by swimming or by catching prey in flight.
 Outside the breeding season, they spend their entire time out at sea and thus have a wide foraging range.
 They are flocking birds, and it’s rare to see them on their own, even outside of the breeding colonies.

-Highlights where the Black-legged Kittiwake can be seen
+Spots where the Black-legged Kittiwake can be observed

 A long narrow island of hard bedrock at the entrance to Van Mijentfjorden, the northern fjord arm of Bellsund.
 It is popular for a Zodiac cruise around the island and through the narrow Mariasundet, with the strong currents that attract seabirds.

 There is the chance of landing to explore the geology, but with lots of scouting first to make sure there is not a hidden bear.
 The surrounding mountains provide some spectacular scenery and some impressive geology.
 But few cruise ships go further into this deep fjord, preferring to do landings in Bellsund, and to ship cruise into Hornsund.

 The bird cliff here is so impressive it features in the opening credits of The Frozen Planet.